University College Dublin Announces New €2.2 Million Strategic Fund to Support Health-Related Researchers

 The Networks of Excellence Scheme is aimed at promoting activities to develop and facilitate interdisciplinary collaboration, foster greater public engagement, and ultimately enable research translation.

-The 8 awardees announced at an event held in the UCD Conway Institute, 4 in both the Clinical Primer Scheme and the Mid-Career Stimulus and Diversification Scheme, are as follows;
+The 8 awardees were announced yesterday at an event in the UCD Conway Institute, 4 in both the Clinical Primer Scheme and the Mid-Career Stimulus and Diversification Scheme are as follows;

 Clinical Primer Scheme

-- Dr Conor Magee, Specialist Registrar Rheumatology, St. James’s Hospital.
-He will undertake an MD research project on the development of biomarkers to predict the progression of psoriatic arthritis.
+Dr Conor Magee, Specialist Registrar Rheumatology, St James Hospital, who will undertake an MD research project on the development of biomarkers to predict the progression of psoriatic arthritis.

-- Dr David Crosby, Clinical Research Fellow and Specialist Registrar Obstetrics and Gynaecology, The National Maternity Hospital and Merrion Fertility Clinic.
-His MD research project will focus on how the dysregulation of inflammatory pathways affects embryo implantation and pregnancy.
+Dr David Crosby, Clinical Research Fellow and Specialist Registrar Obstetrics & Gynaecology, The National Maternity Hospital and Merrion Fertility Clinic, whose MD research project will focus on how the dysregulation of inflammatory pathways affects embryo implantation and pregnancy.

-- Dr Clodagh Kearney, Lecturer and Senior Clinician in Large Animal Surgery, UCD School of Veterinary Medicine.
-She will utilise an equine model to develop innovative ‘One Health’ treatments for arthritis.
+Dr Clodagh Kearney, Lecturer and Senior Clinician in Large Animal Surgery, UCD School of Veterinary Medicine, who will utilise an equine model to develop innovative “One Health” treatments for arthritis.

-- Dr Conor McAloon, Assistant Professor and Clinician in Bovine Health Management, UCD School of Veterinary Medicine.
-He will undertake a research project elucidating the role of the environment in bovine respiratory disease.
+Dr Conor McAloon, Assistant Professor and Clinician in Bovine Health Management, UCD School of Veterinary Medicine, who will undertake a research project elucidating the role of the environment in bovine respiratory disease.

 Mid-Career Stimulus and Diversification Scheme

-- Associate Professor Orina Belton, UCD School of Biomolecular and Biomedical Science and UCD Conway Institute.
-Her research focus involves the development of optimum therapeutic strategies for the treatment of diabetes and cardiovascular disease.
+Associate Professor Orina Belton, UCD School of Biomolecular & Biomedical Science and UCD Conway Institute, whose research involves the development of optimum therapeutic strategies for the treatment of diabetes and cardiovascular disease.

-- Associate Professor Amanda McCann, UCD School of Medicine and UCD Conway Institute.
-Her research focus involves evaluating the role of extracellular vesicles in triple negative breast cancer.
+Associate Professor Amanda McCann, UCD School of Medicine and UCD Conway Institute, whose research focus involves evaluating the role of extracellular vesicles in triple negative breast cancer.

-- Professor Emma Teeling, UCD School of Biology and Environmental Science and UCD Conway Institute.
-Her research is focused on utilising the bat as an animal model to elucidate the mechanisms of longer health spans, and the basis of novel immunity for disease tolerance.
+Professor Emma Teeling, UCD School of Biology & Environmental Science and UCD Conway Institute, whose research is focussed on utilising the bat as an animal model to elucidate the mechanisms of longer health spans, and the basis of novel immunity for disease tolerance

-- Associate Professor Margaret McGee, UCD School of Biomolecular and Biomedical Science and UCD Conway Institute.
-Her research is focused on the characterisation of extracellular cyclophilins during cancer growth and metastasis.
+Associate Professor Margaret McGee, UCD School of Biomolecular & Biomedical Science and UCD Conway Institute, whose research is focussed on the characterisation of extracellular cyclophilins during cancer growth and metastasis.

 Professor William Gallagher, Director, UCD Conway Institute, and lead academic overseeing the Fund said, “The calibre of the awardees within the first round of these schemes is absolutely superb, representing a broad range of disciplines across the university.
 I will be excited to see their projects develop over the next couple of years, as they all undoubtedly generate highly impactful research.”